internetarchive/dweb-mirror/INSTALLATION.md

 # If it fails, then running it again is safe.
 ```
 The example above would install dweb-mirror as `/usr/local/node_modules/@internetarchive/dweb-mirror`
-which is refered to as `<wherever>/dweb-mirror` in the rest of this INSTALLATION
+which is referred to as `<wherever>/dweb-mirror` in the rest of this INSTALLATION

 Now skip to step 4